Jerry Reuss: St. Louis Cardinals (1967-71)

+Houston Astros (1972-73)

 In the spring of 1972, Reuss wanted a raise from $17,000 to $25,000.
-Cardinals General Manager Bing Devine, under owner Gussie Busch's directive, was unwilling to give more than $20,000.
+Cardinals general manager Bing Devine, under owner Gussie Busch's directive, was unwilling to give more than $20,000.
 Reuss also grew a mustache that raised Busch's ire.
 When Reuss refused to bend on the salary issue, Busch directed Devine to "get rid of him".
 Devine then traded Reuss to the Astros for Scipio Spinks and Lance Clemons on April 15, 1972.
+Reuss said that Devine later told him the chief reason he was traded was because Busch disapproved of Reuss's blond mustache, and not chiefly Reuss's negotiation style.
+The trade was crushing for Reuss because of his lifelong feelings about wanting to play for his hometown Cardinals.

 The trade looked like a fairly even swap at the time.
 While Spinks had shuttled between Houston and their top minor league affiliate, the Oklahoma City 89ers, over the last three years, he had been almost unhittable during his minor league stints.

-However, Spinks never recovered from a freak knee injury suffered on July 4, 1972 and was out of baseball by 1976.
+Spinks had pitched well in Single-A baseball in 1968, but with the Triple-A 89ers in 1969 he was 7–11 with a 5.48 ERA, 9–12 with a 3.30 ERA in 1970, and 9–6 with a 3.25 ERA in 1971.
+He played in 10 games for the Astros in 1970-71.
+In trading Spinks, Astros manager Harry Walker thought Spinks could win six-eight games a season, while Reuss had the potential to win 14-18 games a year.
+Spinks had an excellent start with the Cardinals in 1972, but never recovered from a freak knee injury he suffered on July 4, 1972.
+Although a pitcher, Spinks was used as a pinch runner because of his speed.
+He ran through his third-base coach's signal to stop at third base, racing towards home plate where he collided with catcher Johnny Bench, tearing knee ligaments.
+Spinks needed knee surgery, and then needed shoulder surgery in 1973 because of a sore arm, which would be his last major league season.
+He was out of baseball by 1976.

+During his two seasons with the Astros, Reuss was 9–13 with a 4.17 ERA in 1972, but in 1973, he improved to 16–13 with a 3.74 ERA, tied for 7th best in the National League for wins.
+Reuss tied for the league lead in games started (40) and walks allowed with 117 in 1973.

+Pittsburgh Pirates (1974-78)

-During his two seasons with the Astros, Reuss led the National League in walks with 117 in 1973.
-After being traded to the Pirates on October 31, 1973, he responded, "I'm surprised because the Astros received only a second‐string catcher for me.
+After the 1973 season, the Astros traded Reuss to the Pirates for Milt May.
+After the October 31, 1973 trade, Reuss responded, "I'm surprised because the Astros received only a second‐string catcher for me.
 I thought I was worth more than Milt May."
+In the offseason, he attended the University of California, Santa Barbara.